ausd-io/ausd/modules/ecash-coinselect/README.md

 1.0.0

--   Support collection of eCash XEC utxos for one to one p2pkh transactions.
+-   Support collection of ausCash XEC utxos for one to one p2pkh transactions.

 1.0.1